SAP-samples/datasphere-fedml/Azure/docs/fedml_azure.md

 # **DwcAzureTrain class**

-DwcAzureTrain class initializes the resources required for the model training, enables the training data to be read from SAP DWC in real time without storing it in any Azure Storage, trains a Machine Learning model and registers it.
+DwcAzureTrain class initializes the resources required for the model training, enables the training data to be read from SAP Datasphere in real time without storing it in any Azure Storage, trains a Machine Learning model and registers it.

 ## **Constructor**